jaeseongpark91/analyzing_nyc_high_school_data/README.md

 All the code is in the notebook analyzing_nyc_school_data.ipynb.

 ### Run
-In a terminal or command window, navigate to the top-level project directory titanic_survival_exploration/ (that contains this README) and run one of the following commands:

-jupyter notebook analyzing_nyc_school_data.ipynb
-or

 ipython notebook analyzing_nyc_school_data.ipynb
 This will open the Jupyter Notebook software and project file in your web browser.